 Features | Hydrant pumps are small, stable and reliable, and can be used with multi-stage centrifugal pumps to increase water pressure as needed. |

-Application | Fire hydrant system pumps can be used in high-rise buildings, streets, factories, houses and other places where hydrant systems are needed. |
+Application | Fire hydrant system pumps can be used in hydrant systems, for example, high-rise buildings, streets, factories, houses, and so on. |

 POSITIVE DISPLACEMENT PUMP TYPES

-Positive displacement pumps mainly rely on the pump piston, gears, lobe, diaphragm and other pump parts in the pump reciprocating motion, so that the pump volume cyclic changes, so as to suction and discharge fluid.
+Positive displacement types of pumps mainly rely on the pump piston, gears, lobe, diaphragm and other pump parts in the pump reciprocating motion, so that the pump volume cyclic changes, so as to suction and discharge fluid.

 1. Piston Pumps